California Beaches Not as Crowded as They Appear, Thanks to Fake News Jacksonville Treatment

 Surfers surfed, boogie boarders boogied, and swimmers swam at Newport and Huntington Beaches.
 People were happy.
-They lay in the sun and listened to music, walked, jogged, and communed.
+They laid in the sun and listened to music, walked, jogged, and communed.

 Predictably, some people pushed the envelope of their new-found freedom by collecting on the beach with their friends, some keeping a six-foot distance, while others remained in their family groups of six or fewer people.